LinkedIn Best Practices

 Clients don’t care about your business they care about their problems.

 The thing to focus on here is what particular problem you are solving for your ideal client.
-Solve your ideal prospects problem right away so they’re interested in talking to you.
+Tell them how you’re going to solve your ideal prospect’s problem right away so they’re interested in talking to you about the solution.

 Here’s an example of my summary: